flyboi96/HCMLE/README.md

 - *Designing with the Mind in Mind* by Jeff Johnson
 - Real-world datasets (e.g., Titanic, Iris, UCI ML Repository)
 - *People + AI Guidebook* by Google PAIR
 - *Storytelling with Data* by Cole Nussbaumer Knaflic
+- *Interpretable Machine Learning* by Christoph Molnar
+- Kaggle & DataCamp tutorials on Explainability (LIME, SHAP)

 ---